Frequently Asked Questions

 In general, I do not maintain already existing websites.
 But if you're desperate, contact me.
 There may be a better solution for you.

 Do you require a deposit before beginning my project?

-I do require an initial deposit.
+I do require an initial deposit, and your deposit is what guarantees your place on my scheduling calendar.
 For more details on a specific project, just request a quote and I'll be in touch.